Skip to content

 Professor Jamaluddin Jompa: Championing Marine Ecology and Sustainable Development

-MARITIMEPPOSTS.COM – Professor Jamaluddin Jompa is currently serving as the Rector of Hasanuddin University.
-He was […]
+MARITIMEPPOSTS.COM – Professor Jamaluddin Jompa is currently serving as the […]

 Emil Salim and the Silent Revolution of Indonesia’s Seas

-MARITIMEPOSTS.COM – In conversations about Indonesia’s maritime transformation, the spotlight often falls on bold, visible […]
+MARITIMEPOSTS.COM – In conversations about Indonesia’s maritime transformation, the spotlight […]

 Maritime Fightersdenun21.03.202625.03.2026